commonlyjs/commonly/README.md

 npm install   @commonly/function  @commonly/iterable  @commonly/math  @commonly/number  @commonly/string
 ```
 ##### Users of TypeScript
-Remember to install `@commonly/type` package, it contains some of the type definitions used in other packages.
+<small>Remember to install `@commonly/type` package, it contains some of the type definitions used in other packages.</small>

 ### Examples
 Vestibulum eu leo nec purus volutpat faucibus sed quis lacus.